Linda Crampton is a science writer and former high school teacher who loves poetry. She enjoys writing and reading poems.

 References and Resources

-The space facts in this article plus many more can be found on the following websites.
+The space facts in this article plus many more facts about the universe can be found on the following websites.
 All of the sites are interesting to explore.

 - NASA (National Aeronautics and Space Administration) runs a very useful website with many pages.

 - Telescope photos and space information can be found at the Hubble Space Telescope site.
 Edwin Hubble (1889–1953) was an American astronomer.

-- The CSA website (Canadian Space Agency) is worth visiting.
+- The CSA website (Canadian Space Agency) is well worth visiting.

-- The ESA site (European Space Agency) also contains interesting facts.
+- The ESA site (European Space Agency) is also worth visiting.

 © 2021 Linda Crampton